Exanis/django-rest-generators/README.md

-# django-rest-tools
+# django-rest-generators
 A set of tools used to make django models management faster with django-rest-framework and behave

 ## Install
-Just as most of django tools, you can install DRT quite quickly :
+Just as most of django tools, you can install DRG quite quickly :

-``pip install django-rest-tools``
+``pip install django-rest-generators``

-Then just add django_rest_tools to your INSTALLED_APPS
+Then just add django_rest_generators to your INSTALLED_APPS

 If you want to use auto-install for newly created application (recommanded), you should also add :